 The prospective resources shown in this report have been estimated using probabilistic methods and are dependent on a petroleum discovery being made.
 If a discovery is made and development is undertaken, the probability that the recoverable volumes will equal or exceed the unrisked estimated amounts is 90 percent for the low estimate, 50 percent for the best estimate, and 10 percent for the high estimate.
 As requested, low estimate and high estimate prospective resources have not been included in this report.
 For the purposes of this report, the volumes and parameters associated with the best estimate scenario of prospective resources are referred to as 2U.
-The 2U prospective resources have been aggregated beyond the prospect level by arithmetic summation; therefore, these totals do not include the portfolio effect that might result from statistical aggregation.
+The 2U prospective resources have been aggregated beyond the prospect and lead levels by arithmetic summation; therefore, these totals do not include the portfolio effect that might result from statistical aggregation.
 Statistical principles indicate that the arithmetic sums of multiple estimates may be misleading as to the volumes that may actually be recovered.

 Unrisked prospective resources are estimated ranges of recoverable oil and gas volumes assuming their discovery and development and are based on estimated ranges of undiscovered in-place volumes.
-The estimates for risked resources are derived directly from the estimates for unrisked resources, incorporating a geologic risk assessment for each prospect; typically, such risked resources also incorporate a development risk assessment.
-For resources, the chance of commerciality includes both the chance of discovery and, once a discovery is made, the chance of development.
-For the purposes of this report, the risked resources shown herein do not include risking for chance of development.
+The estimates for risked resources are derived directly from the estimates for unrisked resources, incorporating a geologic risk assessment for each prospect or lead; such risked resources also incorporate a development risk assessment.
+The prospective resources included in this report represent exploration opportunities and quantify the development potential in the event a petroleum discovery is made; prospective resources have both an associated chance of discovery and a chance of development, which together define the chance of commerciality.

 Geologic risking of prospective resources addresses the probability of success for the discovery of a significant quantity of potentially moveable petroleum; this risk analysis is conducted independent of estimations of petroleum volumes.
 Principal geologic risk elements of the petroleum system include (1) trap and seal characteristics; (2) reservoir presence and quality; (3) source rock capacity, quality, and maturity; and (4) timing, migration, and preservation of petroleum in relation to trap and seal formation.
-Risk assessment is a highly subjective process dependent upon the experience and judgment of the evaluators and is subject to revision with further data acquisition or interpretation.
-Included in this report is a discussion of the primary geologic risk elements for each prospect.